Nike Softball Camps Columbus State University Columbus, Georgia

 Huskisson is a graduate of Western Kentucky University and, in addition to his collegiate coaching experience, has coached at the middle and high school levels.

-He resides in Columbus with his wife Robin, who is a nurse manager at St. Francis Hospital.
+He resides in Columbus with his wife Robin, who is a nurse manager at Columbus Regional Healthcare.
 In his spare time, he enjoys spending time with his wife and two labs, Katie and Dusty.

 Check-in is at the Residence Life